chaoss/wg-dei/README.md

  - Ratio_Commits: The number in this column denotes the ratio of commits submitted by minority developers for every 100 commits submitted by all developers for a given project.
  - Authors: The number in this column denotes the total number of individuals identified as minority who have contributed to a given project, as tracked through the Git repositories.
  - Commits: The number in this column denotes the total number of changes to the source code for a given project.
 A commit is usually submitted through a code review process.

+__Non Technical Contributions__

+ - Number of emails by gender
+ - Emails activity by gender
+ - Characterization of mailing lists (development, users)

 __Minority identities__